lorecchia/convex/docs/resources.md

 Reference Material
 ------------------

+- An Introduction to Optimization by Chong and Zak
 - [Convex Optimization](https://web.stanford.edu/~boyd/cvxbook/) by Boyd and Vandenberghe
 - Convex Analysis and Nonlinear Optimization: Theory and Examples By Jonathan Borwein, Adrian S. Lewis
 - Convex Analysis and Optimization by Bertsekas, Dimitri P; Nedic, Angelia; Ozdaglar, Asuman E